 Next up is food, always a slightly more complicated prospect.
 Chances are, like most students I know, you’ll eat like a king for the first few weeks of the semester before realizing that you’ve spent nearly your entire loan on Thai food and you need to seriously rethink your diet for a few months.
 Most go straight to pasta but if you forego protein, vitamins and minerals your grades will start to fall.
 Try getting together with your housemates for a trip to the butcher or fishmonger; your purchasing power is greater than the sum of its parts.
 Skirt of beef is great in stew and Pollock makes a lovely pie.

 The third in the trilogy is clothing, something which is not only essential but a classic student money-trap.
 Most students shop in thrift stores but their short-sightedness can be their downfall; buy more than you need and sell the extra on eBay when you need cash.
+Shopping at a discount store will help you save more on your purchase.
+A TJ Maxx discount code can allow you to get a bunch of designer items at a low cost.
 If you haven’t got the capital for that, organise a student swap-meet where you can refresh your wardrobe for free.
 Better yet, as the organiser you’re bound to end up with at least a few freebies!

 Surviving as a student can sometimes seem like the hardest thing in the world but remember that you’re surrounded by others in the same position.
 Team work makes the dream work, people!